L Pull-up

 Variations:

-• Weighted L Pull-Up: Increase the challenge by incorporating additional weight using a weight belt or weighted vest, progressively increasing the load to continue challenging your strength.
+• Weighted L Pull-up: Increase the challenge by incorporating additional weight using a weight belt or weighted vest, progressively increasing the load to continue challenging your strength.
 Ensure that the additional weight is close to your center of mass, such as wearing a weight vest or dip belt with weights, and avoid holding a dumbbell or using ankle weights on your ankles.

-How to perform L Pull-Ups:
+How to perform L Pull-ups:

 Breathing Technique:

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
+Experiment with what you're comfortable with and let you perform your best.
+For starters, you can try the following:

-• Exhale: Exhale forcefully at the top, or gradually as you descend.
+• Exhale: Exhale at the top/end position.

-• Elbow Cue: Focus on pulling your elbows down and back towards your sides or lats to effectively engage the pulling muscles, rather than simply thinking of pulling yourself up towards the rings.
+• Elbow Cue: Focus on pulling your elbows down towards your sides or lats to effectively engage the shoulder extensors rather than simply thinking of pulling yourself up towards the bar.

-• Scapular Engagement: Before initiating the pull, engage your scapular muscles by depressing your shoulder blades downward.
-You can choose to relax your scapulae after each repetition or maintain the scapular depression throughout the entire set, depending on your preference and training goals.
+• Scapular Engagement: Maintain slight scapular retraction to keep a neutral shoulder position.
+You can also choose to relax your scapulae after each repetition or maintain scapular depression throughout the entire set, depending on your preference and training goals.

 • Additional Information: